ksnprogrammer/KD_Learn/README.md

 *   **To Stop the Kingdom:** Press `Ctrl + C` in the terminal where you ran `npm run dev`.
 *   **To Stop the Public Link:** Press `Ctrl + C` in the terminal where you ran `cloudflared tunnel`.
 *   **Pushing Your Changes to GitHub:** As you make changes to the code, you must save them to your GitHub repository.
 I, your AI assistant, make the code changes.
 You, the King, must commit them.
+The first time you do this, you must initialize the repository and link it to GitHub.
+For all future updates, you can just add, commit, and push.

+    **First-time setup:**
+    ```bash
+    git init
+    git add .
+    git commit -m "Initial commit: The Kingdom is Born"
+    git branch -M main
+    git remote add origin https://github.com/ksnprogrammer/KD.git
+    git push -u origin main
+    ```

+    **For all future updates:**
     ```bash
     git add .
     git commit -m "A new decree from the King"